pedromargolles/pyDecNef/README.md

-# A framework to perform real-time fMRI decoding neurofeedback experiments with Python
+# pyDecNef: A framework for real-time fMRI decoded neurofeedback experiments with Python
 sdfgsfdg